westonnelson/docs-1/packages/website/docs/enforcers/BlockNumberEnforcerAfter.md

 # How It Works

-The `terms` field is expected to contain the `block.number`, after which, invocations will be valid.
+The `terms` field is expected to contain the `block.number`, after which invocations will be valid.
+The `block.number` is passed as a `bytes8`.

 ## Javascript Example